JinyanSu1/jinyansu1.github.io/_posts/2026-05-22-search-r1-does-the-model-actually-learn-to-search.md

 1. **Search adaptivity is shallow.** Training on multi-hop data raises the model's overall search count by ~0.2 *uniformly* across both single-hop and multi-hop evals — it's a global thermostat, not a per-question policy.
 At test time, only larger (7B) or PPO-tuned instruct models adapt to question difficulty; every 3B-base model emits the same number of searches on PopQA as on MuSiQue.
 2. **The model only partially grows into its search budget.** PPO runs climb toward the budget (~3 searches) over training and sometimes saturate, but most then collapse.
 GRPO runs plateau well below the budget.
 Telling the model its budget (BT1) acts as a regularizer — pulling GRPO up and PPO down toward ~2 — but doesn't make the search count more query-conditioned, and barely changes score.
-3. **Stress-testing the retriever exposes that the model optimizes reward, not API cost.** When the retriever returns *random* (actively misleading) documents, every retrained model goes to ~0 searches — because random docs hurt the answer reward.
-When the retriever returns *empty* (useless but not harmful) documents, NQ-trained models keep searching for nothing.
-The RL signal doesn't see API cost, so the model only learns to avoid the tool when the tool *also* hurts the answer.
+3. **Stress-testing the retriever exposes that the model optimizes reward, not API cost.** When the retriever returns *random* (actively misleading) documents, the # of searches per query goes to zero within ~150 steps — random docs hurt the answer, so the RL gradient kills the search action.
+When the retriever returns *empty* (useless but not harmful) documents, the trajectory is the opposite: NQ-3B-Base-PPO **grows** its search count to ~3.2, and NQ-3B-Ins-PPO peaks at **4.5** before collapsing.
+Empty content carries no negative signal, so PPO explores in the direction of "search more."
 4. **Removing the `<think>` scaffolding (prompt instruction, format reward, cross-turn persistence) does not hurt — it usually helps.** Across 16 matched pairs, no-think wins 12, ties 1, loses 3.
 Mean Δ = **+1.1 pp** in favor of no-think.
 The model can still emit free-form prose before each `<search>`, so this is not "removing reasoning" in a strong sense; it's removing the structured think protocol that the agentic-RL story credits as the source of reasoning.

 The clean version: scoring well on Search-R1 does **not** imply the model learned to search and reason.
 It learned to emit the right number of `<search>` tags and pass the retrieved spans into `<answer>`.